1. Preface

 983 | 845 | 12.0 | 10, 6.0, 6.0 |

-According to the physical and chemical test results, the forging billet has coarse structure, abnormal structure and poor mechanical properties, which should be due to poor forging quality and no proper normalizing treatment.
+The physical and chemical test results have indicated that the forging billet has a coarse structure, abnormal structure, and poor mechanical properties, which are believed to be the result of poor forging quality and insufficient normalizing treatment.

-In order to study the influence of raw material structure on final heat treatment (quenching and tempering), verify the improvement degree of various heat treatment processes on raw material quality, formulate heat treatment scheme, analyze and propose improvement measures.
+To study the impact of raw material structure on the final heat treatment (quenching and tempering), and to verify the improvement of various heat treatment processes on raw material quality, several heat treatment schemes have been developed.
+The goal is to analyze and propose improvement measures.

 Table 4 performance indexes and structure types after three processes